cfpb/consumerfinance.gov/docs/installation.md

 For systems where this is not the case, Docker Compose will need to be [installed manually](https://docs.docker.com/compose/install/).

-If `docker-compose ps` runs without error, you can can go to step 2.
+To verify the installation of Docker Compose, the command `docker-compose ps` should run without error if Docker is running locally.

 #### Copy the `.env_SAMPLE` file over